gabgaballday/twyn-docs/products-and-ecosystem.md

 ## Products

 ### Twyn
-The core product — an AI dating app that creates a digital personality mirror (AI Twin) to find genuinely compatible people.
+The core product is an AI dating app that creates a digital personality (AI Twyn) to find genuinely compatible people.
 Available on iOS and Android, supporting 81 languages.

 [Learn more →](what-is-twyn.md)